ventZl/cmrx/man/02_overview.md

 -----

 Stack is automatically allocated for each and every thread running in system.
-Stack is thread-private and even no two threads of same process can access each other's stack.
-Stack is automatically reclaimed by the kernel, once process ends.
+Stack is thread-private and even no two threads of same process cant access each other's stack.
+Stack is automatically reclaimed by the kernel, once thread ends.

 Memory-mapped IO